 By Robley D. Evans in 1865

-Admiral David D. Porter assumed command in November, and at once began assembling a powerful fleet.
+Admiral David D. Porter assumed command in November and at once began assembling a powerful fleet.
 Every preparation was made for active service.
 Boilers and machinery were overhauled, magazines, shell-rooms, and storehouses replenished, and constant target practice was had with all guns.
-By the end of November, the largest fleet ever seen under the American flag was assembled in Hampton Roads, all classes, from the largest monitor to the smallest gunboat, being represented.
+Thus, by the end of November, the largest fleet ever seen under the American flag was assembled in Hampton Roads, all classes, from the largest monitor to the smallest gunboat, being represented.

-At daylight, we were heading in for the fort, and almost in range, when we saw General Butler’s flagship coming in at full speed, heading straight at Fort Fisher, which looked to us very grim and strong and totally uninjured.
+We were heading in for the fort at daylight and almost in range when we saw General Butler’s flagship coming in at full speed, heading straight at Fort Fisher, which looked to us very grim and strong and totally uninjured.
 Everything was very quiet until the General got fairly within range when there was a flash from the fort and a prolonged roar, and all the guns on the face of that work opened on his ship.
-If he had had any notion that he could land unopposed he was quickly undeceived, and the way that ship turned and got offshore spoke well for the energy of her fire-room force!
-The last we saw of her she was running cast as fast as her engines could carry her.
+If he had had any notion that he could land unopposed, he was quickly undeceived, and the way that ship turned and got offshore spoke well for the energy of her fire-room force!
+The last we saw of her, she was running cast as fast as her engines could carry her.
 The powder boat had proved a failure, and the General was grievously disappointed.
-A rebel newspaper reported that a Yankee gunboat had blown up on the beach and all hands lost.
+A rebel newspaper reported that a Yankee gunboat had blown up on the beach, and all hands lost.

-We had been up many of us all night and our only breakfast had been coffee and hard-tack.
+We had been up many of us all night, and our only breakfast had been coffee and hard-tack.
 As we approached our position, Commodore Schenck sent me aloft with a pair of glasses to locate, if possible, some guns that were annoying him.
-It was a raw cold morning, and I had on a short double-breasted coat, in the pockets of which I had stowed several pieces of hard-tack.
-When I had taken my place in the mizzen rigging, just below the top, I put the corner of a hard-tack in my mouth and was holding it between my teeth while I looked through the glasses for the guns.
+It was a raw cold morning, and I had on a short double-breasted coat, in the pockets of which I had stowed several pieces of hardtack.
+When I had taken my place in the mizzen rigging, just below the top, I put the corner of hardtack in my mouth and was holding it between my teeth while I looked through the glasses for the guns.

-We had only 18 inches of water under us when we finally anchored and began firing rapidly in I.e., between the ship and the bottom. obedience to signal from the Admiral.
+We had only 18 inches of water under us when we finally anchored and began firing rapidly.
 There was a wreck of a blockade-runner between us and the battery at which we were to fire, and it was evident that this had been used as a target and that the range was well known.
 One or two shots were fired in line with it, each one coming closer to us, and then they struck us with a ten-inch shot.
-Four more followed, each one striking nearly in the same place, on the bends forward of the starboard wheel, and going through on to the berth deck.
-Then for some reason the shot and shell began going over us, striking the water thirty or forty feet away.
+Four more followed, each striking nearly in the same place, on the bends forward of the starboard wheel and going through on to the berth deck.
+Then, the shot and shell began going over us for some reason, striking the water thirty or forty feet away.
 Probably the gunners on shore could not see the splash of these shots and thought they were striking us.
-If they had not changed their range when they did they would have sunk us in an hour.
-As it was, we hauled out at sundown, pretty well hammered, and leaking so that we had to shift all our guns to port in order to stop the shot holes.
+If they had not changed their range when they did, they would have sunk us in an hour.
+As it was, we hauled out at sundown, pretty well hammered and leaking so that we had to shift all our guns to port to stop the shot holes.

 Notes and Author: This tale was written by Rear Admiral Robley D. Evans who led the attacks on Fort Fisher, exhibiting great courage and leading his landing party through heavy fire, while wounded.
 Evans continued his military career after the Civil War until he was forced to retire due to ill health.
 The Attack on Fort Fisher was included as a chapter in Albert Bushnell Hart’s book, The Romance of the Civil War, published in 1896 and now in the public domain.